awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-notifications.md

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

-1. Follow the procedures in [Manage event destinations](event-destinations-manage.md)\.
+1. Follow the procedures in [Create event destinations](event-destinations-manage.md)\.

 1. After you've set up event publishing in your configuration set, specify the name of the configuration set when you send email as a delegate sender using the verified identity the identity owner authorized you to send from\.
 See [Sending emails for the identity owner](sending-authorization-delegate-sender-tasks-email.md)\.